justinjfu/vs265_lstm/README.md

 lstm
 ====

-LSTM Implementation
+LSTM Implementation - Theano version

 TODO:
-- Vectorize the code across training examples.
-- Clean up the matrix dimension nonsense (ex.
-8x2x1 matrices).
-- Clean up the weights_array nonsense
+- Use padded matrices instead of typed list
+    - May need to sort training examples by size?